-Position Responsibility Community Relations Advisor Community Relations Advisor is responsible for managing the Community Liaison Committee and Community Feedback Mechanism.
-Reports to Indigenous Relations Manager.
-Aboriginal Monitors Aboriginal Monitors are required by EAC #M19-01 Condition 17 and will be responsible for monitoring the Project's potential effects on Aboriginal interests.
+Position Responsibility Aboriginal Monitors Aboriginal Monitors are required by EAC #M19-01 Condition 17 and will be responsible for monitoring the Project's potential effects on Aboriginal interests.
 Aboriginal Monitors will be involved in adaptive management and follow-up monitoring programs.
 Report to EM.
 Employees and Contractors Employees are responsible for being aware of permit requirements specific to their roles and responsibilities.
 Report to Departmental Managers.
 Qualified Professionals or Qualified Persons (QP) Qualified professionals and qualified persons will be retained to review objectives and conduct various aspects of the Project's environmental and social monitoring as specified in EMPs and social MPs.

-BW Gold will employ a qualified person as an EM who will ensure that throughout the Construction phase the EMS requirements are established, implemented, and maintained, and that environmental performance is reported to management for review and action.
+BW Gold will employ a qualified person as an EM who will oversee that throughout the Construction phase the EMS requirements are established, implemented, and maintained, and that environmental performance is reported to management for review and action.
 The EM is responsible for retaining the services of qualified persons or qualified professionals with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
-The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and a consulting team of subject matter experts in the fields of environmental science and engineering.
+The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and a consulting team of subject matter experts in the fields of environmental science, engineering, and social.